IliyanID/t25_Boat_Smarts/reports/sprint1.md

 ## Review

 #### Epics completed
+* We have completed the About Epic where we were able to create an team image and missino statement toghetor.
+We also completed our Bios as well as maintained our exisiting styling.
+* We have completed the Team Identification Epic where we had to choose a team name, update the project, and distribute work
 #### Epics not completed
+* We were able to complete all planned epics during this sprint

 ## Retrospective

 #### Things that went well
+* I believe that

 #### Things that we need to improve